 Each year the Royal Numismatic Society awards research grants from its various prize funds.
-The Price, Lowick, Kreitman, CNG, and Marshall funds are all administered in the same way.
+The Price, Lowick, Kreitman, CNG, Marshall and Casey funds are all administered in the same way.
 These are available to Fellows and non-Fellows alike, and the field of numismatic research which each fund encompasses is listed on their separate pages.
-The grants are usually less than £1000, but larger grants will be considered.
+The grants are usually less than £1000, but larger grants will be considered, and the Casey Fund awards individual grants of up to £2,500.

 Awards are usually made in April or May of each year.
 It is important that the comments of referees are received before the deadline and it is the applicant’s responsibility to ensure this.